 One of the biggest factors in fluency is how to pronounce Japanese words correctly.
 Literally it is one of the biggest overlooked areas of improving ones Japanese.
-Many focus so heavily on Japanese grammar, correct particle usage, compound verbs and slang use way to much in the beginning phase of learning Japanese
+Many focus so heavily on Japanese grammar, correct particle usage, compound verbs and slang use way too much in the beginning phase of learning Japanese

 Folks, this is one of the first lessons in our list of study pages for a darn good reason.
 Clean and tight pronunciation is the hallmark of a good speaker.
 You can memorize the hell out of the language but if no one can understand what you are saying then none of this matters.
+We cover a lot more of this on our Japanese study tips page.

 Seriously, spend a lot of time getting your pronunciation and intonation into line right away.
 What this entails is busting down your habitual accent and way of pronouncing words.
 Or more accurately it means NOT "transferring" your accent into Japanese.